 Materials: Thanks to the support of E.A.
 Michelson Philanthropies, all supplies are covered for students in this class!

 Scholarships are available!
 Please fill out the Scholarship Application (link opens in new page) or contact Mattie Wilson at email@example.com for more details.
 Scholarship Applications close 12:00pm, October 5th 2022

 Accommodations: When you register for this workshop you will be asked to provide any accommodation requests.
 If you have any questions or would like to request additional accommodation, please contact Mattie Wilson at firstname.lastname@example.org, at least 72 hours prior to the event’s start.

 Registration closes October 7th 2022

 This program is made possible in part by E.A.
-Michelson Philanthropy, The MacArthur Fund for Arts and Culture at Prince, Illinois Arts Council, DCASE and Arts Midwest.
+Michelson Philanthropy, The MacArthur Fund for Culture, Equity and the Arts at Prince, Illinois Arts Council, and DCASE.